College professor Jeff McClenahan hiked up a winding road Saturday toward a terrible unknown, expecting the worst.

 He arrived, and stared.
 A house that has succumbed to a wildfire is rarely just a little bit destroyed.
-The damage almost always looks as if the structure had been not merely been burned, but had also been bombed.
+The damage almost always looks as if the structure had not merely been burned, but also bombed.
 A water pipe spurted halfheartedly over the ruins.

 “On the one hand . . . it’s stuff,” McClenahan said, struggling to maintain his composure.
 “But it’s a lot of history.
 Everything, our whole lives were in here.”

 “Oh, you get to start over,” he said.
 Then he crumbled to his knees and sobbed.

 The wildfires scorching California in the past few days have been vast, bringing their destruction and lethality to numerous communities across large swaths of the state, including this one in Los Angeles County and another gigantic burn along the northern mountains.